 “You don’t even know that?” she snapped.
 “I thought you said you were a detective investigating those murders.”

-Harold Bicknell was the nineteen-year-old grandson of Grandma Smith; nephew of Suzanne; cousin to both Rachel and Renee; the Harold Arnold Bicknell who sang in the church choir and volunteered for the citizen patrol for one day; the same Harold Bicknell who joined the Nay two days after the murder.
+Harold Bicknell was the nineteen-year-old grandson of Josephine Smith; nephew to Suzanne; cousin to both Rachel and Renee; the Harold Arnold Bicknell who sang in the church choir and volunteered for the citizen patrol for one day; the same Harold Bicknell who joined the Navy two days after the murder.
 And the same Harold Bicknell who had a fourteen-year-old girlfriend that replaced her, the girl on the telephone, who was really calling to get her rival in trouble.

 The movie that had ended as a teenager slasher film began as a teenage love-triangle for the plot.

 The detective who took the call investigated Harold Arnold Bicknell by questioning his friends.
 Those who knew something, talked.

 On October 26, Bicknell was arrested at the San Diego Naval Training Center and brought back to Monterrey County.
 He later made a partial confession to the crime on tape.
 His fourteen-year-old girlfriend, Terri Marie Milligan, was also arrested and charged as a juvenile for her involvement in the murders.
 In late November, another young girl, fifteen-year-old Karen Kirby, was arrested and charged with murder.
 The district attorney’s office was hush-hush on Milligan and Kirby’s exact involvement.
 All that was known about Kirby was that she was a friend to victim Renee and her sister Rayleen.
 She was also an acquaintance of Bicknell and Milligan, but didn’t know them that well.

 In February, investigators revealed they had a surprise witness who was in the duplex on the night of the murders.
 Not only were Milligan, and her friend, Karen Kirby, there during the slaughter, but so was victim Renee’s sister, Rayleen Ferguson.